 If at any point during our investigations a conflict of interest is identified, we would advise you that we could no longer investigate your case, and all existing information relating to the case would be destroyed.

 Will the person ever be made aware that they are being investigated?

-Our private investigators are highly experienced and professional individuals who are equipped with the tools and knowledge they need to carry out investigations covertly and discretely, without alerting the subject that they are being investigated.
+Our private investigators are highly experienced and professional individuals who are equipped with the tools and knowledge they need to carry out investigations covertly and discreetly, without alerting the subject that they are being investigated.
 The only way that they should ever find out that they are being investigated is if you tell them!